 Shocked by the condition of equines in brick factories, AN expanded its programme to include Working Equine.
 In 2010, A Working Equine Outreach Programme was established in Lalitpur with the support of The Donkey Sanctuary UK.
 In 2012, the outreach programme was extended to Nepalgunj- Nepal’s main equine bazaar, to address the root causes of the abuse and make a lasting change in the lives of Nepal’s working equines and their owners.
 In 2016, AN plans to further expand its Outreach programme t0 Dhading, Kavre and Gorkha.

 Touched by the living and working conditions of the 200 domesticated elephants employed in anti-poaching units and safari tourism, AN initiated a Working Elephant Outreach Programme in 2014.
 Under the programme, AN conducts research and works directly with owners to create examples of good practices, such as chain free corrals and ‘humane safaris’.

-Animal Nepal is also well known for its national campaigns in the areas of working animals, livestock transport and slaughter, elephant abuse, dog poisoning, humane zoo conditions and urban greenery.
+Animal Nepal is also well known for its national campaigns in the areas of working animals, livestock transport and slaughter, elephant abuse and dog poisoning.
 AN conducts awareness campaigns among school students and media representatives.
-AN also has strong advocacy presence and is actively working with the Government of Nepal to improve the lives of working animals.
+Animal Nepal is actively working and advocating with the Government of Nepal to improve the lives of all animals with a special focus on working and stray animals.

 Animal Nepal is managed by Mr. Uttam Kafle who is the Executive Director.
 Currently, Animal Nepal employs 19 staff members, including three vets.
 A Mobile Response Team (MRT) is in place for an effective response to sick and injured dogs (and sometimes, even cows and monkeys).
 The organization also operates one ambulance service for rescuing dogs and providing mobile treatments.